coryvisi/serverless-pdf-chat/docs/transforms.md

 title: Transform Reference
 parent: User Documentation
 nav_order: 2
-last_modified_date: 2024-09-23 16:30
+last_modified_date: 2024-09-26
 ---
 # InsuranceLake Collect-to-Cleanse Transform Reference
 {: .no_toc }

 This section describes each of the user-configured data transforms provided with the InsuranceLake ETL.
-The library of transforms can be extended by users of InsuranceLake using pySpark.
+The library of transforms can be extended by users of InsuranceLake using PySpark.

 ## Contents
 {: .no_toc }